cockroachdb/docs/v22.1/insert.md

 If the values in the `SET` expression cause uniqueness conflicts, CockroachDB will return an error.

-`ON CONSTRAINT` allows you to explicitly specify an index for `INSERT ON CONFLICT`, rather than inferring one using a column list, which is the default behavior.
+`ON CONSTRAINT` allows you to explicitly specify an index or unique constraint for `INSERT ON CONFLICT`, rather than inferring one using a column list, which is the default behavior.

 ### `INSERT ON CONFLICT` vs. `UPSERT`